Developing Relationship Skills Needed to Succeed

 - Your child acts inappropriately in many social situations.

 If you feel your children lack social skills appropriate for their age, they need more opportunities for practice.
-They may prefer being alone or playing on their digital device, however, those activities do not build social skills.
+They may prefer being alone or playing on their digital devices, however, those activities do not build social skills.

 Raun Kaufman’s book,